fuze/backoffice-takehome/README.md

 * Git
 * Maven

-The app has been stripped of real-world complexities and has been specifically designed to be easy run.
+The app has been stripped of real-world complexities and has been specifically designed to be easy to run.
 It contains a very simple CRUD-style REST API for 3 typical entities: Customers, Users & Departments.
 These entities are stored in-memory using HyperSQL DataBase and the schema is automatically created at start-up from a .sql file within the classpath.
 The entire application, including the web server, is packaged into a single Jar file that can be run by invoking the main() method of the com.fuze.takehome.Main class, without arguments.

 Note that you may find the app incomplete or lacking in features, this is intentional.
 The goal is not to have a production-ready app.
 Functionality has been deliberately omitted to make the exercises quicker to complete.